amd/InfinityHub-CI/grid/docker/README.md

 docker run --rm -it --device=/dev/kfd --device=/dev/dri --security-opt seccomp=unconfined \
           mycontainer/grid /bin/bash
 ```
-#### Docker Non-Interactive
+### Docker Non-Interactive
 ```
 docker run --rm -it --device=/dev/kfd --device=/dev/dri --security-opt seccomp=unconfined \
           mycontainer/grid <Grid Command>
 ```

 ### Singularity
-If you want to save files generated during the run, add `--binf $(pwd):/host` before `mycontainer/grid` in the following commands.
+If you want to save files generated during the run, add `--bind $(pwd):/host` before `mycontainer/grid` in the following commands.
 Files may then be copied or saved between the container /host directory and the users working directory.
 #### Build Singularity image from Docker
 To build a Singularity image from the locally created docker file do the following:
 ```